 It’s important to ask your clients what their expected timeline is because you need to make sure you have enough availability to take on the project.
 You also need to manage their expectations if they have unrealistic delivery dates for the size of their project.

 Once you know when they want to get started and when their expected date of completion is, you can let them know if you can accommodate them.
 If so, this brings you one step closing to signing them on as clients.

 Question 4: Will you be making the final decision on this project?

 If your client has contacted you without having discussed with their partner first, you won’t get a sale right away, if at all.
 If two people are involved in the decision-making process, it’s best to discuss all details with both parties, otherwise they will tell you they need to speak to their partner first and get back to you.

 Asking them who will be making the final decision will help you determine if they’re serious about hiring you and how quickly you’ll be able to close a sale.
-If they will be making the final decision, you should also ask them what their If they have the final say, then they’re a good lead, if not, don’t waste too much of your time and resources.
+If they have the final say, then they’re a good lead, if not, don’t waste too much of your time and resources.

 Question 5: Do you have quotes from other kitchen & bath dealers?

 If you really want to know whether or not you’ve got a serious lead, you can ask them if they’ve been shopping around for quotes from other kitchen and bathroom dealers.
 If so, ask them if they’re comfortable sharing the quotes with you so you can compare and potentially offer them a better deal.